-We set off early into a disappointingly damp and drizzly Sunday morning, picking up two other Spitfires who live nearby.
+We set off early into a disappointingly damp and drizzly Sunday morning, picking up two other club members who live nearby.
 As Commando misspent a fair bit of his youth in Fair Oak we had no trouble finding Wyvern College.
 This began life as the Fair Oak village school but, as the village has grown, has morphed into a huge sprawling campus sitting on the northern edge of fields, woods and farms that stretch all the way to West End.
 I’ve always had an idea that there are footpaths crossing most of this land if only I knew where they were.
 This was my chance to explore at least some of them.

 Fair Oak is a large village on the outskirts of Eastleigh sandwiched between Bishopstoke and Horton Heath and connected to Southampton by the long, winding Allington Lane.
 It takes its name from an oak tree that used to stand in the village square.
 The tree was felled in 1843 but was replaced by a new oak tree which still stands in the square today.
 My knowledge of it is mostly based around a couple of pubs and occasionally driving through to get to somewhere else.
 Finding footpaths might not be as easy as I hoped.

 A few of the lads went for a warm up run on the beautifully spongy red running track to work off a few pre race nerves.
 Standing on the edge, I couldn’t help thinking how much nicer road walking would be if the council covered all our potholed pavements with this magical stuff.
 Of course they’d only dig it all up again a week later and patch it up badly but, still, a girl can dream.
 By the time they’d finished running up and down the rest of the club had gathered.
 After some pointless introductions where I instantly forgot everyone’s name, they gathered for a team photo.
-Out of fifteen shots I managed to find just one where everyone was looking at the camera and no one was making bunny ears behind someone else’s head.
-Mostly this was Stan, who obviously hasn’t changed much since his Dream Factory days.

 There always seems to be far too much hanging around at these things for my liking but, eventually, everyone started meandering to the start line.
 Francis Benali, the always smiling, ever obliging, ex Southampton Footballer was starting the race but had been caught up with an autograph hunter at the bottom of the podium steps.
 There was a lot of shuffling about, vying for position amongst the gathered runners and a wave from Commando who finally spotted me.

 In the end the air horn didn’t work so Benali ended up shouting “Go,” and everyone was off.
 I hung about long enough to get a photo of Commando crossing the start line and then wandered off, not quite knowing where I was going.
 No change there then.
 Commanndo’s time has improved considerably since the days of those first 10k races in Easteligh so I had just over forty five minutes at the most.
-Obviously this was going to be more a taster course in the Fair Oak footpaths, if I could find them, than a real exploration but beggars can’t be choosers.
+Obviously this was going to be more a taster course on the Fair Oak footpaths, if I could find them, than a real exploration but beggars can’t be choosers.